gsantner/markor/README.md

 </a>
 </div><br/>

 Markor is a TextEditor for Android.
 This project aims to make an editor that is versatile, flexible, and lightweight.
 Markor utilizes simple markup formats like Markdown and todo.txt for note-taking and list management.
-Markor is versatile at working with text; it can also be used for keeping bookmarks, copying to clipboard, fast opening a link from text and lots of more.
-Created files are interoptable with any other plaintext software on any platform.
-Markor is using open formats and is free software, openly developed and accepts community contributions.
+It is versatile at working with text; it can also be used for keeping bookmarks, copying to clipboard, fast opening a link from text and lots more.
+Created files are interoperable with any other plaintext software on any platform.
+Markor is openly developed free software that accepts community contributions.

 ## Features
 📝 Create notes and manage your to-do list using simple markup formats